EmotionalTrader/Intraday-Trading-Tools/README.md

 - Adapting to various market conditions with deeper backtests on 2–5 years of historical data.
 - Adapting to multi-instrument use: stocks, crypto, and commodities.
 - Invite-only distribution via TradingView (later: NinjaTrader port).
-- Early test users get ~70–90% discount in return for feedback.

 ➡️ **Details & waitlist instructions:** see [`products/emavwap-x.md`](products/emavwap-x.md)